KernelTuner/kernel_launcher/_sources/index.rst.txt

 .. image:: /kernel_tuner_integration.png
    :width: 670
-   :alt: kernel launcher integration
+   :alt: Kernel Launcher and Kernel Tuner integration

-Kernel Launcher's tight integration with `Kernel Tuner <https://kerneltuner.github.io/>`_ results in highly-tuned kernels, as visualized above.
+The tight integration of **Kernel Launcher** with `Kernel Tuner <https://kerneltuner.github.io/>`_ ensures that kernels are highly optimized, as illustrated in the image above.
-Kernel Launcher **captures** kernel launches within your application, which are then **tuned** by Kernel Tuner and saved as **wisdom** files.
+Kernel Launcher can **capture** kernel launches within your application at runtime.
+These captured kernels can then be **tuned** by Kernel Tuner and the tuning results are saved as **wisdom** files.
-These files are processed by Kernel Launcher during execution to **compile** the tuned kernel at runtime.
+These wisdom files are used by Kernel Launcher during execution to **compile** the tuned kernel at runtime.

 See :doc:`examples/wisdom` for an example of how this works in practise.